Conor Keeley: St Patrick's Athletic

 On 15 December 2023, it was announced that Keeley had signed a multi-year contract with St Patrick's Athletic.
 His first goal for the club came on 22 April 2024, volleying home a Brandon Kavanagh free-kick away to Derry City.
 On 8 October 2024, Keeley was part of the Pats side that defeated St Mochta's 2–1 in the final of the 2023–24 Leinster Senior Cup.
 On 17 December 2024, the club announced that his contract had been cancelled by mutual consent after he struggled for game time following the appointment of former Republic of Ireland manager Stephen Kenny in May.

 Return to Drogheda United

 On 17 December 2024, Keeley returned to his former club Drogheda United ahead of their 2025 season.
 He scored his first goal since returning to the club on 14 March 2025, opening the scoring in a 2–1 defeat at home to Shamrock Rovers.
 He scored an impressive 8 goals in 41 appearances in all competitions in his first season back at the club, which saw him voted into the PFAI Team of the Year by his fellow professionals.
 On 5 November 2025, he signed a new 1 year contract with the club.
+On 25 January 2026, he then signed a contract extension until the end of 2027.